 Gender identity runs deeper than what we wear or what activities we participate in.

 It should also be noted that gender identity is not the same as sexual orientation.
 There are many gay, lesbian, bisexual, pansexual and asexual trans people.

 “Why don’t we just teach children to be comfortable as the gender they were assigned at birth?”

 Horrifically, this was tried for years, and falls under the same category as trying to convince gay people they’re straight.
 “Conversion therapy” — also known as “reparative therapy” — has been banned in many places because of the damage it does to the individual.

 A quick look at the statistics shows a high risk of trauma, mental health issues and self-destructive behaviours.
 Trying to force people to be who they’re not is extremely harmful.

 Today, we know it’s better to help kids be who they are, not who we expect them to be.
 Outcomes for children who are affirmed in their gender identity are very positive.
-In fact, a study by Trans PULSE showed that trans youth who receive strong parental support see their risk of suicide and self-harm decrease approximately eight-fold, to a level that is nearly on par with their cisgender counterparts.

 Queer parents with young kids sometimes have to navigate learned heteronormative attitudes — read about that here.